AUTOMATIC1111/stable-diffusion-webui/API.md

     "steps": 5
 }

-payload_json = json.dumps(payload)
-response = requests.post(url=f'{url}/sdapi/v1/txt2img', data=payload_json).json()
+response = requests.post(url=f'{url}/sdapi/v1/txt2img', json=payload)

+r = response.json()
+load_r = json.loads(r['info'])
+meta = load_r["infotexts"][0]

-for i in response['images']:
+for i in r['images']:
     image = Image.open(io.BytesIO(base64.b64decode(i.split(",",1)[1])))
     pnginfo = PngImagePlugin.PngInfo()
-    pnginfo.add_text("parameters", str(response['info']))
+    pnginfo.add_text("parameters", meta)
     image.save('output.png', pnginfo=pnginfo)
 ```
 -Import the things I need
 -define the url and the payload to send
 -send said payload to said url through the API
--when we get the response, grab "images" and decode it
+-when I get the response, grab png info from "infotexts" inside of "info"
+-then grab "images" and decode it
--define a plugin to add png info, then add "info" into it
+-define a plugin to add png info, then add the png info I defined into it
 -at the end here, save the image with the png info

-This is as of [commit](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/e7254746bbfbff45099db44a8d4d25dd6181877d) e7254746bbfbff45099db44a8d4d25dd6181877d
+This is as of [commit](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/e7254746bbfbff45099db44a8d4d25dd6181877d)

 For a more complete implementation of a frontend, my Discord bot is [here](https://github.com/Kilvoctu/aiyabot) if anyone wants to look at it as an example.
 Most of the action happens in stablecog.py.
 There are many comments explaining what each code does.